Yelp/paasta/docs/source/isolation.rst

 Mesos can run in two modes: Master and Agent.
 When a node is running Mesos in Master mode, it is responsible for communicating between agent processes and frameworks.
-A Framework is a program which wants to run tasks on the mesos cluster.
+A Framework is a program which wants to run tasks on the Mesos cluster.

 A master is responsible for presenting frameworks with resource offers.
-Resource offers of compute resource on which a framework can run a task.
+Resource offers are compute resource free for a framework to run a task.
 The details of that compute resource comes from the agent nodes, which regularly tell the Master agent the resources it has available for running tasks.
+Using the correct parlance, Mesos agents make 'offers' to the master.

 At Yelp, the resource that a given agent has available is determined by a couple of things: if the node also runs 'classic' services, then the resources